Steps of Faith: How Big Victories Start With Small Acts of Obedience

 Zane at the 2023 NFL Draft

-The Power of Divine Community
+The Power of Divine Community: God Ordering Your Steps

-Zane has continuously seen the faithfulness of God in ordering his steps.
-One powerful example of this came during a family trip to Turks & Caicos.
 After unexpected flight delays, his family almost didn’t make it…but they did.
-On that trip, Zane met the youngest African American professional bass fisherman (who was on his way OUT of Turks & Caicos!) and built a friendship that sparked a new idea: bringing celebrities and athletes together through fishing experiences!
+On that trip, Zane met the youngest African American professional bass fisherman - who was on his way out of Turks & Caicos - and a friendship was born.
+That encounter sparked a new idea: bringing celebrities and athletes together through fishing experiences!

 After posting his vision on LinkedIn, hundreds of athletes and agents responded.
 Terry McLaurin became the first guest, and they have even had the legendary Steve Harvey on the show.